What Is Product Analytics? Examples, Metrics, Use Cases

 1. Whatfix

-• Tracking user journeys to identify issues, feature usage, and adoption trends.
+• Track user journeys to identify issues, feature usage, and adoption trends.

-• Capturing insights on how users interact with every element inside your applications.
+• Capture insights on how users interact with every element inside your applications.

-• Offering in-app guidance, contextual reinforcement assistance and training, and on-demand support with any section of your application a user is interacting with.
+• Take action by creating in-app guidance, contextual reinforcement assistance and training, and on-demand support with our digital adoption platform capabilities.

 Whatfix’s product analytics toolkit provides a window into what your user experience looks like, and empowers product teams to make data-driven decisions that reduce support tickets and friction points, increase conversions, create better customer experiences, and increase overall product adoption.